History of the Minnesota Twins: Contraction threat and new stadium

-In October 2005 the Twins went back to state court asking for a ruling that they have no long-term lease with the Metropolitan Sports Facilities Commission, the owner of Metrodome where the Twins currently play.
+In October 2005 the Twins went back to state court asking for a ruling that they have no long-term lease with the Metropolitan Sports Facilities Commission, the owner of the Metrodome where the Twins were playing.
 In February 2006 the court ruled favorably on the Twins motion.
 Thus, the Twins were not obligated to play in Metrodome after the 2006 season.
 This removed one of the roadblocks that prevented contraction prior to the 2002 season and cleared the way for the Twins to either be relocated or disbanded prior to the 2007 season if a new deal was not reached.

 On May 21, 2006, the Twins' new stadium received the approval of the Minnesota House of Representatives, with a vote of 71–61, and then received approval from the Senate, with a vote of 34–32, after 4:00 AM on the second-to-last day of the 2006 legislative session.
 The bill moved on to Governor Tim Pawlenty, who signed it during a special pre-game ceremony at Metrodome on May 26, 2006 (the Twins played the Seattle Mariners that night) on what will be the first home plate installed in the new stadium.

 On January 5, 2009, owner Carl Pohlad died at the age of 93.
 Pohlad's three sons inherited the team, with Jim Pohlad assuming control of day-to-day operations and acting as principal owner.
 The Pohlad family invested significant sums of their own money into construction of Target Field, and ownership of the team has remained with the Pohlads to this day.

 2010–present: New stadium

 The Twins' first season at Target Field was a success, as they went 94–68 and won their second consecutive AL Central title.
-They were also swept by the Yankees in the ALDS for the second year in a row.
+They were also swept by the New York Yankees in the ALDS for the second year in a row.
 However, the Twins would follow up with four consecutive seasons of at least 90 losses, finishing last in their division three times in those four seasons.
 Justin Morneau was traded to the Pittsburgh Pirates during the 2013 season, and Ron Gardenhire was fired after the 2014 season.
 He was replaced by Paul Molitor.